marcusoftnet/marcusoftnet.github.io/_posts/2014-03-24-do-you-think-kanban-can-help-us.md

 And these three principles has been bunched together into something that we call kanban.
 But in reality they are just guiding principles that opens up the door to a lot of other practices and can help you to build a mindset of continuous improvements in your company.

 Secondly, more specific to your situation maybe, I think what you are suggesting is a great start.
 In fact, I would suggest that you use that as the first version.
 Try to make the kanban-board reflect reality as closely as possible, rather than a on-the-paper-process that you wished you had.
-If you visualised workflow reflects reality you will see the REAL problems too.
+If you visualized workflow reflects reality you will see the REAL problems too.

 When you draw it - make sure it's made for changing.
 The only thing that is certain is that it's not correct.
 I usually draw my boards quickly (sloppy?) and on a whiteboard to indicate that this is just "best so far".